A detox with teas and cleansing is not a one-time event.

 Have a Daily Detoxifying Tea

-Many teas offer different cleansing benefits The most common one is green tea.
+A detox with teas offer different cleansing benefits, the most common one is green tea.
 Try to switch it up with different herbal teas that have cleansing properties.
-There are teas that can improve your sleep, teas that can help energize you throughout the day, teas that can help cleanse your liver and kidneys, and also ones that can calm you down and make you feel good.
+There are detox with teas that can improve your sleep, teas that can help energize you throughout the day, teas that can help cleanse your liver and kidneys, and also ones that can calm you down and make you feel good.
 Check them out and see which ones resonate with you.